-How to Make a Magic Show on Television Click
+How to Make a Magic Show on Television work

 Every time you watch magic shows on television, have you realized that there are two aspects to it?

-The first pertains to you as the audience, meaning your expectations, and the second but equally important perspective is that of the magician as in the kind of tricks that he should perform and the standards that he must set.
+The first pertains to you as the audience, meaning your expectations, and the second but equally important perspective is that of the magicians as in the kind of tricks that they should perform and the standards that they must set.

 For the show to meet the high standard, the kind of tricks that are showcased should be truly complex and seemingly impossible, for example making the Statue of Liberty disappear.